Back to top

 Side-Power bow and stern thrusters with joystick controls at the helm.

-Fusion MS-AUV750 stereo with BLuetoth, Majestic fold-down flat screen tv.
+Fusion MS-AUV750 stereo with Bluetooth, Majestic fold-down flat screen tv.

 Deck and Hull